HalcyonGray/Photo-Album-Project/README.txt

 -To delete photos and tags select "Commands" in the top left corner -A drop down will be displayed
 -Select the "Edit Database Mode" option
--This will display all pictures with their repsective tags in the database, with all know tags listed to the right Delete Photos
+-This will display all pictures with their respective tags in the database, with all know tags listed to the right Delete Photos
 -To delete a picture, select the check box next to them -Then go to "Commands," and select "Delete Photo" -This will delete selected photos
 Delete Tags
--To delete tags, type the tag you want to delete in the text box -Then go to "Commands," and select "Detete Tag"
+-To delete tags, type the tag you want to delete in the text box -Then go to "Commands," and select "Delete Tag"